binary-manu/routerify/README.md

 ap_common_wifi_password: abcd$123
 ```

-It defines the SSID, country code and password variable, which are
+It defines the SSID, country code and password variables, which are
 inherited by `ap24` and `ap5`, unless overridden.
-It is useful to set the same
+It is useful to set
-configuration for both bands at once.
+the same configuration for both bands at once.

 ### Wired LAN